Chapter 7: Class Template Instantiation

 #endif

-Now, we will add this header file in the following .cpp file and then explicitly instantiate the template class for int and char type data:
+Now we include this header in one .cpp file and explicitly instantiate the template class for int and char:

 #include "sample_templ_header.h"